 Verdict: 9/10 – I Cana-rini believe how good this is.

 Lecce – I Salentini have once again used M908, their in-house brand, to produce their shirts.
-The strong suspicion is that the faded stripes are intended to give greater prominence to an as-yet mystery sponsor.
+The faded stripes are intended to give greater prominence to the crest and sponsor, but unwittingly contributes to a very congested look.
 The shirt was launched with some low-key graphics and a classic gender-diverse stadium photo shoot.

 Verdict: 4/10 – an improvement on last season.

 Monza – there’s a mid-90s Milanese rivival going on in Monza with the confluence of Galliano, Berlusconi and Lotto.
 For their return to Serie B, they’ve opted for a clean single-stripe design featuring a sublimated geometric pattern.
 The outline of the Monza racing circuit on the neck of the shirt is a nice touch of personalisation too.
 Thankfully, the president resisted the urge for a bunga-bunga themed launch.

 Pescara – a design as fresh as a stiff breeze rolling in off the Adriatic.
 The subtle deployment of sublimated patterning to break up the stripes and the daring use of gold-trim works surprisingly well.
 The design and stitching around the neckline is highly reminiscent of early-noughties Kappa.
 The kit launch utilised the now-familiar theme of po-faced models, posing in assorted urban settings.

 Pisa – a fantastic example of innovation within a striped design.
 The graphic equalizer-styled fading of the blue stripes is an inspired choice.
 Pisa have stuck with a couple of themes from the previous kit in terms of the gold trim and Pisan cross (an ancient heraldry symbol).
 The launch photoshoot and video used a dark background to superb effect to emphasise the graded design of the shirt.